What are Pro Forma Financial Statements?

 Learn more – Private Equity Modeling Course

 The Company may create pro forma statements considering an acquisition/merger of another business/Company.
-The Company will create financial statements for past 2-3 years considering the acquisition and looking at its impact.
+The Company will create financial statements for the past 2-3 years, considering the acquisition and looking at its impact.
 This approach is useful to estimate the impact of an acquisition on the financials of the Company.

 Learn more – M&A Modeling Course

-The Company can make assumptions like the net costs of acquiring the business, positives from synergies and intellectual property gains and estimate the total impact on the financial statements.
-This method can also be used for a shorter time period like one-year giving details about the Company’s performance in case an acquisition is made.
+The Company can make assumptions like the net costs of acquiring the business, positives from synergies and intellectual property gains, and estimate the total impact on the financial statements.
+This method can also be used for a shorter time period, like one-year giving details about the Company’s performance in case acquisition is made.

 Such pro forma analysis and statements help the investors and shareholders of the Company to better understand the management strategy in running the business.

-If a Company had a one-time cost it may not report such cost on pro forma financial statement considering it’s a one time cost and if included does not show the operational performance of the Company.
+If a company had a one-time cost, it might not report such cost on pro forma financial statement considering it’s a one time cost and, if included, does not show the operational performance of the Company.
 However, under GAAP, it will have to report the one time cost and thus negatively impacting the net income of the Company.

-Pro forma financial statements can be a good indicator for the Company to show the investors the normal earnings outlook but by removing the one time cost makes the Company appear profitable when maybe it is losing money.
+Pro forma financial statements can be a good indicator for the Company to show the investors the typical earnings outlook, but removing the one time cost makes the Company appear profitable when maybe it is losing money.

 source: Amazon SEC Filings